magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 ### Performance

+*  Three new configuration settings support a decrease in consumer queue CPU consumption.
+These optional parameters provide increased control over consumers and save server resources.
+See [Configure message queues]({{page.baseurl}}/guides/extension-dev-guide/message-queues/config-mq.html) for a description of the `maxIdleTime`, `sleep`, and `onlySpawnWhenMessageAvailable` parameters.

 <!--- MC-31617-->

 *  Plugin list configuration is now generated during the execution of the `di:compile` command.
 This configuration information is written to generated metadata folders based on scope.
 Previously, this information was stored in cache.
 Resulting performance improvements include:

-   *  Network cache size has decreased by 10 - 15%
+   *  Network cache size has decreased
-   *  Execution time for many scenarios has been improved by 3%.
+   *  Execution time for many scenarios has been improved.

 <!--- ENGCOM-7290-->